noiseArch/yukigo-mini-parser/tutorial.md

-# How to make a Yukigo parser
+# Quickstart: How to make a Yukigo parser

 In this tutorial we will cover some basics on making a parser compatible with the yukigo analyzer.